EitanTal/PyJigsaw/README.md

 # PyJigsaw
 Puzzle solver written in python.
 Used to solve BlackHell 1000 piece puzzle I got from Amazon.
+Also solves 2000 White hell.
+See the 2000/ folder for the 2000 peice puzzle.

 # Top level description of the files:
 ## Modules